For price enquiries, please contact us for a quote on any of our technologies:

 DC-STIMULATOR MOBILE - transcranial electrical stimulation for use in clinical routines

 The DC-STIMULATOR MOBILE is a clinical simulator designed to be used in clinics and practices.
 Using this device, doctors and psychologists can carry out transcranial direct current stimulation (tDCS) using weak currents up to 2mA over 15-30 minutes.

 tDCS represents part of interventional neurophysiology; the electrical charges and densities administered during tDCS lie far below the threshold for releasing a stimulus and have a modular effect on existing neuronal elements.

 Depending on the duration, used current, current density and frequency of the stimulation, cortical activity is either stimulated or inhibited.
 If other established therapies fail, the supporting therapeutic effects of tDCS are:

 Use of the DC-STIMULATOR MOBILE:

-The DC-STIMULATOR MOBILE can be used as part of the day-to-day routine of therapy centers and practices, as well as during double-blind studies in research institutes.
+The DC-STIMULATOR MOBILE can be used as part of the day-to-day routine of therapy centers and practices.

 This device is best used when: